- Approval and Registration to use this Site and POLAR Online

-- Uploading a current version of one of either an IATA Accreditation, TAIFI Certificate of Currency or ATAS or TAANZ Accreditation number; and
+- Uploading a current version of one of either an IATA Accreditation number, ATAS Accreditation number (Australia only) or a TAANZ bonding certificate (New Zealand only); and

 - By reading, agreeing and ticking “I agree” in the box next to the link to these Terms.